 5-2 Diet Cockaleekie Soup for Burns Night or a Fast Day!

 I’ve been making and eating cockaleekie soup since I was a child.
 My father’s cockaleekie recipe, involving stock made from the weekend’s roast, pearl barley, potatoes and a lot of leeks was one of the first recipes I published on London-Unattached.
-But, totally unsuitable for the 5-2 diet and actually rather time consuming too.
+But, totally unsuitable for the 5-2 diet and actually rather time-consuming too.

 So with Burns Night fast approaching, I started to yearn for some good traditional Scottish food.
 And decided I’d see if it was possible to create a cockaleekie soup that DID work for the 5-2 diet fast day.

 While this isn’t super low in calories, it’s closer to a meal than a soup, with half a chicken breast per (large) helping.
 It’s filling, warming and for me is an ultimate comfort dish.
-In fact the way I made it was quite different to my Dad’s original version.
+In fact the way I made it was quite different from my Dad’s original version.
 Almost a fusion dish, the chicken is added to the stock and leek mixture in the last few minutes of cooking so that it stays tender and moist.
 The result looks more like an Asian soup than the very creamy version I was brought up on but the flavour is sublime.
 I did try adding prunes to the bowl, but if I’m honest I’ll probably leave them out next time.

 I’ve worked out the calories based on two very healthy servings.
 Half of the amount I made has been my main meal for the day and every bit as filling as, for instance, a stir-fry.